jpc-hpe/my_nvim_config/README.md

-# My nvim config
+# My NeoVim config

-While experimenting with neovim, I am tweaking the configuration.
+While experimenting with NeoVim, I am tweaking the configuration.
 This repository will over time accumulate my customizations in the hope that it can help others facing my same problems.

 ## My setup

-I am using [LazyVim](https://www.lazyvim.org/) as the base, so the intial structure is that of the [starter](https://github.com/LazyVim/starter)
+I am using [LazyVim](https://www.lazyvim.org/) as the base, so the initial structure is that of the [starter](https://github.com/LazyVim/starter)

 The config goes under `~/.config/nvim`.
 But I was accustomed to my configuration being in `~/.vim` so I created a symbolic link from `~/.nvim` to `~/.config/nvim`